Tucker Davidson: Professional career

-2016–19
+Atlanta Braves

+Minor leagues

 Davidson was drafted by the Atlanta Braves in the 19th round of the 2016 Major League Baseball draft.
 Davidson ended his collegiate baseball career to sign with the Braves organization, instead of joining the NC State Wolfpack baseball team as he had planned.

-Davidson made his professional debut with the Rookie-level Gulf Coast Braves, going 0–3 with a 1.52 ERA and 32 strikeouts in 29 2/3 innings in 11 games (one start).
-He spent 2017 with the Class A Rome Braves, pitching to a 5–4 record with two saves and a 2.60 ERA in 103 2/3 innings over 31 games (12 starts).
+Davidson made his professional debut with the Rookie-level Gulf Coast League Braves, going 0–3 with a 1.52 ERA and 32 strikeouts in 29 2/3 innings in 11 games (one start).
+He spent 2017 with the Single–A Rome Braves, pitching to a 5–4 record with two saves and a 2.60 ERA in 103 2/3 innings over 31 games (12 starts).

-He then played 2018 with the Florida Fire Frogs of the Class A-Advanced Florida State League, compiling a 7–10 record and 4.18 ERA in 14 starts.
-Davidson started 2019 with the AA Mississippi Braves and was named a Southern League All-Star, before being promoted to the Gwinnett Stripers of the Triple-A East with whom he had four starts.
+He then played 2018 with the Florida Fire Frogs of the High–A Florida State League, compiling a 7–10 record and 4.18 ERA in 14 starts.
+Davidson started 2019 with the Double–A Mississippi Braves and was named a Southern League All-Star, before being promoted to the Gwinnett Stripers of the Triple-A East with whom he had four starts.
 Over 25 starts between both clubs, he went 8–7 with a 2.15 ERA in 25 starts, striking out 134 over 129 2/3 innings.